dvo4253/api-async/README.md

 # api-async

-Basic example of client server interaction for training.
+Basic example of client/server interaction for training.